sampsyo/home/_drafts/fpgaabstraction.md

 By way of contradiction, let’s imagine what it would look like if RTL were playing each of these roles well.

 **Role 1:** *Verilog is an ergonomic high-level programming model that targets a lower-level abstraction.*
-In this thought experiment, the ISA for computational FPGAs is something at a lower level of abstraction than an RTL: netlists or bitstreams, for example.
+In this thought experiment, the ISA for computational FPGAs is something at a lower level of abstraction than RTL: netlists or bitstreams, for example.
 Verilog is the more productive, high-level programming model that we expose to humans.

 Even RTL experts probably don’t believe that Verilog is a productive way to do mainstream FPGA development.
 It won’t propel programmable logic into the mainstream.